 |Number of visitors: 185,000 (Saturday: 105,000; Sunday: 80,000)|

 The ninth year was characterized by huge organizational changes.
 Firstly, the exhibition area was moved to a different part of the airport and secondly, the programme was extended to the whole weekend.
 This year’s highlights were performances of British Typhoon Display Team, for the first time in Central Europe, or the dynamic display of Polish Rosomak armoured transport vehicle on the ground together with joint simulated intervention of Czech and Slovak customs administrations special forces. .

-The 2009 Central European premiere for the public was the largest serially produced aircraft in the world – C-5 Galaxy from the USAF.
-This year, the event saw the highest number of premiere participating countries, which was matched in 2011, but not yet exceeded.
+The 2009 Central European premiere for the public was the largest serially produced aircraft in the world – C-5 Galaxy from the US Air Force.
+This year, the event saw the highest number of premiere participating countries, which was exceeded only in 2011.